Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Fixed that one of the cornerpieces in 'Gates' book was a duplicate of another one
 - Changed some symbols in the 'Wall' book to more accurately represent the shape of the pieces with some more fancy symbols

+######  <span style="color:white">15:00 UTC 11.06.2022</color>
+(Compatible with older versions)
+- Added Solar Array book.
+For now contains 3 designs, in variants with and without radars.
+Thanks to Omega for the idea and 2 of the designs.
+- Fixed instructions for setting up the Train Limit Control for Vanilla Requesters (instructions for arithmetic combinators were switched)

 </details>

 ###### <span style="color:red">Before updating to a new version be sure to check logs, as there may be some compatibility issues with older ones </color>